NinjaBearStudioTech/Documentation/Writerside/topics/inventory/ability-system/inv_ability_system.md

 Each topic in this section will provide more information about each of the three main functionality pillars from the Gameplay Ability System:

-> When exploring these features, make sure that you already have the Gameplay Ability System framework added and
+> Before exploring these features, make sure that you already have the Gameplay Ability System framework added and
 > configured in your project.
 >
 > For more information about the GAS setup for the Inventory system, please check the [Setup](inv_setup.md) topic.